389 Pontiac Engine Build

 Red Plastigage Measures .002" to .006"

 Piston rings were checked in their prospective bores before being installing on pistons.
-Top rings were gapped at .016" and the second rings at .013".
+Top rings were gapped at .016" and the second rings at .013" and installed with piston ring pliers.

-After the pistons and rods were in, the rod bolts were torqued to 45 ft/lbs.
+After the piston and rod assembly's were in, rod bolts were torqued to 45 ft/lbs.

 Tri-power Camshaft Choices